-E: No secrets unfortunately!
+E: No secrets!
 All of our ingredients are on the back of the packet.
-We wanted to use a recipe that people understood, and knew what was in.
+We wanted to use real ingredients that people understand, no artificial colours, flavours or preservatives.

 Sounds like you've definitely nailed it now.
 Have you had any low points while starting your business?

 E: We had to make 1500 pancakes in 3 days for a sampling event (this was back in the early days before we had a manufacturing site).

 S: We did solid 12 hour shifts, where I was mixing and Ella was just standing in the kitchen flipping away.